rpsft/etlbox/ETLBoxDocu/articles/dataflow/overview_dataflow.md

 First, we need a connection manager that stores the connections string and provides native ADO.NET to the database.
-Always use the right connection manager for you database - e.g., the SqlConnectionManager will connect with a Sql Server (and expectes a sql server connection string).
+Always use the right connection manager for you database - e.g., the SqlConnectionManager will connect with a Sql Server (and expects a sql server connection string).
 There are also other connection managers (e.g. `SQLiteConnectionManager` for SQLite, `PostgresConnectionManager` for Postgres or `MySqlConnectionManager` for MySql).